atsign-foundation/docs.atsign.com/content_dev/docs/tutorials/at-dude/5_dude_service.md

     ...
     }
 ```

 Lines 4 to 8 creates the `MetaData`.
-This class describes the characteristics of the `AtKey` being saved on the @platform. eg. The `AtKey` will not be available to everyone on the @platform because `isPublic` is set to false.
+This class describes the characteristics of the `AtKey` being saved on the atPlatform. eg. The `AtKey` will not be available to everyone on the atPlatform because `isPublic` is set to false.
 The list of `Metadata` properties can be viewed here<add metadata link here>.

 Lines 10 to 15 creates the `AtKey`.
-This class acts as an unique identifier of the data being saved to the @platform.
-If the @platform was a table the @key would represent the row.
+This class acts as an unique identifier of the data being saved to the atPlatform.
+If the atPlatform was a table the @key would represent the row.

 It is important to remember that the atsign that creates the data owns the data.
 Therefore, the sharedWith property controls who the data is being shared with and the shareBy property determine who the owner of the data is.
 This is not true in every case, I'll explain the exception next.